mikenakis/VsDebugLogger/README.md

 - Handle spaces in names.
     - Currently, if the solution name or the log pathname contain any spaces, bad things will happen.
-- Add back-tracking on error
-    - If VsDebugLogger is unable to send a piece of text to Visual Studio, it should leave the log file offset where it was, so as to retry on the next tick.
-- Handle pre-existing log content
-    - Add the ability to indicate whether we want any existing content in a log file to be skipped or to be emitted to VisualStudio.
-(Currently we skip it, but that's probably not a good idea.)
 - Add persisting and restoring of the window geometry across runs
 - Get rid of settings as command-line arguments
     - Store them in some settings file.